In this article, we list some of the best open source CRM software available for small and medium-sized businesses.

 - Recently launched with latest features on board

 Crust CRM offers a community edition “Corteza” which is open-source in nature with all the latest features that you get with Crust CRM.
-It has been recently launched – so you can expect it to be compatible with a lot of services.
+It has been recently launched – so you can expect it to be compatible with many services.
 You need to go through the technical documentation to set it up.

 - The open-source package is no longer actively maintained – but available.